How to choose the right knife

 Nakiri Knife

 Nakiri (菜切り) means vegetable knife.
-The knife is the traditional vegetable knife, indispensable in Japanese cuisine – and Asian cuisine in general.
+It is the traditional Japanese vegetable knife, indispensable in Japanese cuisine – and Asian cuisine in general.

-Here you get the perfect vegetable knife, which with its rectangular shape makes it easy to cut both large and small vegetables.
-The height of the blade allows you to safely turn your knuckles against the blade and guide the knife's movements.
+Here you get the perfect vegetable knife, whose rectangular blade makes it easy to cut both large and small vegetables.
+The height of the blade allows you to safely guide your knuckles along the blade, giving you good control over the knife's movements.

 Find it here in pakka wood, black or mahogany.